matthart97/MatSciCuration_TBV/readme.md

 # Trust, but Verify.

-"Healthy distrust makes a good basis for cooperation"-Béla Kun
+"Healthy distrust makes a good basis for cooperation"- Joseph Stalin

 This repository should act as ageneral guide to how one should go about collecting and curating data in the materials and chemical sciences.